-This story was one of the winning entries in the World Nomads Travel Writing Scholarship 2018.
+This story was a winning entry in the 2018 World Nomads Travel Writing Scholarship.

 My entry permit was ready and it was time to visit the home of the woman I loved.
 Her descriptions of her city were so detailed that I was confident in finding her house without the help of Google Maps.
 On a cold, wet winter's day, crossing the Enguri Bridge, I made my way across the border, with the blessing of the Russian military.